brunorene/javip/README.md

 # javip
-A VERY simple Vip developed in pure Java
+A VERY simple Load Balancer developed in pure Java

 ## How to run